Frequently Asked Questions

 The shareholders and employees of Glendinning want to develop and sustain the business for future generations and local communities.
 This can be achieved if Linhay Hill Quarry can be extended.

-The amount of remaining limestone within the existing planning boundary will last for about 10 years at current supply levels.
+From the end of 2018, the amount of remaining limestone within the existing planning boundary will last for about 7 years at current supply levels.

 It would also mean the future supply of limestone aggregates for the area will only be available from one supplier, a global quarry company operating from outside the EU, which would compromise best value benefits from a competitive market.